Stacey Waaka: Early life

 Waaka was born on 3 November 1995 in Papakura, New Zealand to Raewyn (née Allan) and Simon Waaka.
-She has four older siblings, Shannon, Bronson and Beaudein and was the only one born in New Zealand as her parents moved the family moved back and forth between Australia and Auckland several times.
-When she was one years old the family moved back to Australia, and lived in Melbourne for eight years.
+She has four older siblings, Shannon, Bronson and Beaudein and was the only one born in New Zealand as her parents moved the family back and forth between Australia and Auckland several times.
+At age one, the family moved back to Australia, and lived in Melbourne for eight years.
 One Christmas, she and her brother Beaudein spent time with their grandmother Kiri on the farm and didn't want to leave.
 As a result, her parents decided to move back permanently in 2005 to farm in Ruatoki in the eastern Bay of Plenty.

 Her father had 17 siblings, and as a result Waaka has more than 70 first cousins, many of them resident in the area around Ruatoki.

 Her father played rugby and so did her brothers, while her sister played netball and mother in her youth played athletics, gymnastics, tennis and netball.

 in 2011, at the age of 15 Waaka was on her way home in a school bus near Ruatoki when it was hit from behind by an unladen truck.
 The impact was sufficient to throw her from her seat, and she came to lying in the aisle of the bus, on top of other children.
 Using her cellphone she called the police for help before assisting some of the injured children off the bus, including her niece and nephew.
 She then walked to a nearby Matariki Early Childhood Centre to telephone her mother before returning to the crash site where she helped other children.
 In all 36 people were injured with 28 taken to hospitals, many of them with broken bones.
 Waaka received lacerations to her legs which prevented her playing sports for a few months.